timjordan37/Location-Manager-JsonRPCServer/Readme.txt

-To run either app make sure you first start the provided server.
+To run the app make sure you first start the provided server.

 To start the server, open a terminal window within the provided PlaceJsonRPCServer folder and use the command: